ndoo/esp32-hanover-flipdot-firmware/README.md

 ## PCBA Notes

+### Time/Money Saving

+I strongly suggest removing the following items from the PCBA BoM, as they are generic 2.54mm through-hole parts and can be easily sourced at a local dealer:

+* J2: CONN HEADER R/A 14POS 2.54MM
+* J3: DIP Black Male Header VERT

 ### Dot-board Ribbon Cable

 J2 is specified as a 2x7 pin 2.54mm pitch shrouded header for IDC cables, so a matching 2x7 pin 2.54mm pitch IDC connector must be retrofitted on the original Hanover dot-board ribbon cable.